aherron26/ELK-Stack-Project/README.md

 The playbook implements the following tasks:
 -In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- The first step is to install docker.io
+- Install docker.io
-- Second is to install python3-pip
+- Install python3-pip
-- Thrid is to install the docker module
+- Install the docker module
-- Fourth step is to increase the virtual memory, allowing us to run everthing
+- Increase the virtual memory, allowing us to run everthing
-- Fith step is to allocate the memory
+- Allocate the memory
-- Last step is to download and launch the elk container
+- Download and launch the elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.